grinnell-cs/213-intro/README.md

 ## About You
 What are your names, as they appear on the class roster?
 > Marcel Champagne
+> Uzodinma Nwike

 What are your GitHub usernames?
 > mnaircckel
+> uzonwike

 What do you prefer to be called?
 > Marcel
+> Uzo

 Why are you taking this course?
 > To get more experience with lower level programming
+> To learn more about systems.

 What are your concerns about this course?
 > Speed of Quizzes
+> Effectiveness of quizzes in determining student competence.

 What topic in this course are you most excited to cover?
 > Parallel Programming
+> Concurrency & Threads

 Do you have any questions for me?
+> No
 > No

 ## About this course